-- Not be a family member or in the direct care of the QST-2 student
+- Not be a family member or in the direct care of the QST Certified Trainer Course student

-The course begins with four days of intensive training on theory and practice in the massage.
+The course begins with intensive training on theory and practice in the massage, over 4 days in person or 4 weeks online.
 This is followed by a five-month practicum during which time the student meets with the family on 20 occasions to provide training and support to the parents and to work directly with the child.
-Throughout the practicum, students are supervised by a QST Master Trainer and have the opportunity both to encounter and teach to difficulties that arise for parents in implementing daily therapy, and to hone their own skills in the more intensive QST Therapist version of therapy.
-For long distance courses, practitioners will be required to Skype (or videotape) a minimum of three selected QST treatments and receive supervision via Skype (or video review).
-Practitioners will also submit weekly reports to the Master Trainer.
-Two additional required 1.5-hour teleconference sessions are required during the intervention, and the practitioner must conduct an exit interview with parents/caregivers of the child with whom they work during the course.
+Throughout the practicum, students are supervised by a QST Master Trainer and have the opportunity both to encounter and teach to difficulties that arise for parents in implementing daily treatment, and to hone their own skills in the more intensive QST Certified Trainer version of the treatment.
+Students will be required to have their QST Master Trainer supervise a minimum of 3 treatment sessions, either via Skype (or similar platform) or in-person.
+Students will also submit reports to their QST Master Trainer following each treatment session.
+There is a required orientation teleconference before the start of the course, there are two case study teleconferences required during the course, and the student must also conduct an exit interview with parents/caregivers of the child with whom they work during the course.